someobserver/recurgence/README.md

 The simpler the rule -> the greater its potential.

-Two binary states `0` + `1` bootstrapped the infinite digital complexity making this document possible, and accessible to you now.
-From the I Ching, to Bach's fugues, to Conway's Game of Life, the simplest constraints produce emergent generativity.
+Two binary states `0` + `1` bootstrapped a world of digital complexity making this document possible, and accessible to you now.
+From the I Ching, to Bach's fugues, to Conway's Game of Life—the simplest constraints produce boundless emergence.

 **Just think:** two DNA pairs `AT` + `CG` encoded themselves into a cascade of recursive protein expression capable of reading and understanding this sentence.
 But all dynamic systems metabolize the structure they create, even *without* explicit direction from the start.